caseyanderson/sousveillance/pre-flight/01-raspbian-to-sd-card.md

     diskutil unmountDisk /dev/disk2
     ```

-4. next, copy the data from the `.img` file to your SD card by entering the following in the terminal:
+4. next, copy the data from the uncompress and copy the data from the `.img.gz` file to your SD card by entering the following in the terminal:

     ```bash
-    sudo dd bs=1m if=image.img of=/dev/disk<disk# from diskutil>
+gunzip --stdout rasbian.img.gz | sudo dd bs=1m of=/dev/<disk# from diskutil>
     ```

     *for example:*

     ```bash
-    sudo dd bs=1m if=/Users/mdp/Downloads/2016-05-27-raspbian-jessie.img of=/dev/disk2
+    gunzip --stdout /Users/mdp/Downloads/2016-05-27-raspbian-jessie.img | sudo dd bs=1m of=/dev/disk2
     ```

     this takes a **VERY LONG TIME**, so go get a cup of coffee or take a walk or something.